Has this ever happened to you?

 Awkward situation ensues.

 Well, don’t feel bad.
 Being much better at speaking than listening is a common problem.
-I’ll help you address it by suggesting several concrete solutions that can help you practice and improve your Chinese listening ability immediately.
+I’ll help you address it by suggesting several concrete solutions that can amp up your Chinese listening practice.

 One reason the above problem occurs in the first place is that many students (and teachers) tend to concentrate heavily on active usage of the language rather than passive understanding.
 This means that the teacher often requires students to be able to use everything they learn in class, failing to see that passive understanding is sometimes more important than active usage.